Institute of Acoustics, Chinese Academy of Sciences

 Seven academicians of the Chinese Academy of Sciences have been elected from the IOA, they were/are: Wang Dezhao, Ma Dayou, Ying Chongfu, Zhang Renhe, Hou Chaohuan, Li Qihu, Wang Chenghao.

-IOA is the de facto sponsor of Acoustical Society of China (ASC), a nongovernmental organization officially affiliated to China Association for Science and Technology.
+IOA is the de facto sponsor of the Acoustical Society of China (ASC), a nongovernmental organization officially affiliated to China Association for Science and Technology.

 In 2012, the ASC co-hosted with the Acoustical Society of America a joint meeting in Hong Kong.
 In 2014, the IOA hosted the International Congress on Sound and Vibration in Beijing.
 In 2015, the IOA co-hosted with The French Acoustics Society The 9th International Conference Auditorium Acoustics in Paris.
 And according to the IOA official web site, it will co-host with the ASC an International Congress on Ultrasonics in 2021.

 The IOA publishes 7 academic journals, among others, Acta Acustica (incl.
 English version) and Applied Acoustics.